A short review on the maximum clique problem algorithms with classical, AI, and quantum methods: Classical algorithms for MCP

-The approach proposed by Alon and colleagues involves the following process.
+The approach proposed by Alon (and colleagues) involves the following process.
 They start with the adjacency matrix $A$ of the graph $G$, sized $N \times N$, but with entries of $\pm 1$ rather than the typical $0,1$ (i.e., $0$ is replaced with $-1$, while $1$ remains unchanged).
-In scenarios where graph $G$ is generated according to the Erdős–Rényi model with parameters $N$ and edge-formation probability $p=0.5$, it's improbable for matrix $A$ to have an eigenvalue exceeding $2\sqrt{N}$.
-However, if there's a clique $C_{HC}$ within $G$, the adjusted matrix $A$ will exhibit an eigenvalue of at least $|C_{HC}|-1$.
-Thus, if $|C_{HC}|$ is significantly greater than $2\sqrt{N}$, the largest eigenvalue of $A$ becomes a reliable indicator to differentiate between Erdős–Rényi graphs and those containing hidden cliques.
+In scenarios where graph $G$ is generated according to the Erd\H{o}s-R\'enyi model with parameters $N$ and edge-formation probability $p=0.5$, it is improbable for matrix $A$ to have an eigenvalue exceeding $2\sqrt{N}$.
+However, if there is a clique $C_{HC}$ within $G$, the adjusted matrix $A$ will exhibit an eigenvalue of at least $|C_{HC}|-1$.
+Thus, if $|C_{HC}|$ is significantly greater than $2\sqrt{N}$, the largest eigenvalue of $A$ becomes a reliable indicator to differentiate between Erd\H{o}s-R\'enyi graphs and those containing hidden cliques.
 The eigenvector linked to this largest eigenvalue can then be utilized as an initial step in pinpointing the actual hidden clique $C$, although additional efforts are necessary to precisely locate it.
-Alon and colleagues made a notable observation that the constant in the expression $|C_{HC}| = c\sqrt{N}$ can be optimized.
-By randomly selecting a fixed number $s$ of vertices from graph $G$, there is approximately a $(|C|/|C_{HC}|)^s$ chance that these vertices form part of a clique $C$.
+Alon observed that the constant in the expression $|C_{HC}| = c\sqrt{N}$ can be optimized.
+By randomly selecting a fixed number $s$ of vertices from the graph $G$, there is approximately a $(|C|/|C_{HC}|)^s$ chance that these vertices form part of a clique $C$.
 Therefore, we can expect that after about $N^{s/2}$ tries, $s$ vertices from $C$ will be chosen.
 Focusing next on the subgraph $G'$, formed by the mutual neighbors of these vertices, it likely contains just $N/2^s$ vertices.
 This subgraph remains random and includes a nearly $c 2^{s/2} \sqrt{N/2^s}$ size clique.
 Consequently, in the context of $G'$, solving a hidden clique problem becomes more feasible with these improved parameters.
-This leads to the implication that for any $\epsilon > 0$, it is possible to identify planted cliques of size $\epsilon \sqrt{N}$ in a time complexity of $O(N^{\log 1/\epsilon})$ \cite{feige2010finding}.
+This leads to the implication that for any $\epsilon > 0$, it is possible to identify planted cliques of size $\epsilon \sqrt{N}$ in a time complexity of $O(N^{\log 1/\epsilon})$\cite{feige2010finding}.